COMP2150-24s1/level-design-assessment-IsaacOberlechner/README.md

 ### 1.4.
 Exploration
 How does your level design facilitate autonomy and invite the player to explore?
 How do your aesthetic and layout choices create distinct and memorable spaces and/or places?

 This level encourages exploration through the integration of non-linear paths.
-This grants players autonomy through a sense of discovering the “correct” path for themselves or rewarding them with combat and heath.
+This grants players autonomy by allowing them to find the “correct” path by exploring the space or rewarding them with combat and heath.

-For example, the player starts the level at the portal and aesthetically is presented with an open space that has 3 obvious paths - left, right or down.
-The openness of the space invites the player to explore and learn for themselves they can only take the left path at first rather than outlining the path for them.
-Though structurally linear, the open space provides a sense of autonomy that allows the players to feel rewarded for exploration.
+For example, the player starts the level at the portal and is aesthetically presented with an open space presenting three paths - left, right or down.
+The openness of the space invites the player to explore and consequently learn that they must first take the left path to progress the level.
+Though structurally linear, this encounter refrains from telling that player where to go explicitly.
+Instead, the open space provides a sense of autonomy via discovering the correct path through exploration.

-Spawn:
 ![This is the alt text for an image!](DocImages/Exploration%20-%20Spawn.png)

-Left:
 ![This is the alt text for an image!](DocImages/Exploration%20-%20Section%201.png)

-Right:
 ![This is the alt text for an image!](DocImages/Exploration%20-%20Section%202.png)

-Down:
 ![This is the alt text for an image!](DocImages/Exploration%20-%20Section%203.png)

-In Section 3, the player is given the option to descend lower underground which rewards them with light combat and health.
-If the player descends, they will need to go right to attack a Chomper and collect health.
-This creates distinctiveness to the path and layout of Section 3 where the players are required to go left to progress.
+In Section Three, the player can choose to explore the cavern further underground.
+Moving through this section rewards them with light combat and health.
+If the player descends, they must go right to attack a Chomper and collect health.
+This creates a distinct space in contrast to the path and layout of the rest of Section Three where the players progress the section by moving left.

 ![This is the alt text for an image!](DocImages/Exploration%20-%20Descent.png)
 ![This is the alt text for an image!](DocImages/Exploration%20-%20Going%20Left.png)